-There has been effort to use acoustic signals to predict factuality from political debates \cite{kopev2019detecting,shaar2020known}, left-center-right bias prediction in political debates \cite{dinkov2019predicting}, and on deception detection in speech \cite{hirschberg2005distinguishing}. \cite{kopev2019detecting} reported that the acoustic signal consistently help to improve the performance compared to using textual and metadata features only.
-Similarly, \cite{dinkov2019predicting} reported that the use of speech signals improves the performance political bias (i.e., left, center, right) in political debates.

-Moreover, a large body of work was done in the direction of deception detection using acoustic signals. \cite{hirschberg2005distinguishing} created the Columbia-SRI-Colorado (CSC) corpus by eliciting within-speaker deceptive and non-deceptive speech.
-Different sets of information was used in their experiments such as acoustic, prosodic, and a variety of lexical features including 68 LIWC categories, filled pauses, and paralinguistic information (e.g., speaker information, gender, field-pause, laughter).
-Using the same corpus, an evaluation campaign was organized \cite{kaya2016fusing}, where different multimodal approaches were proposed, such as fusion of acoustic and lexical sources \cite{kaya2016fusing}, acoustic, prosodic, lexical, and phonotactics \cite{levitan2016combining}.
+There have been attempts to use acoustic signals to predict the factuality of claims in political debates \cite{kopev2019detecting,shaar2020known}, left-center-right bias in YouTube channels \cite{dinkov2019predicting}, and deception in speech \cite{hirschberg2005distinguishing}. \citet{kopev2019detecting} found that the acoustic signal helps in improving the performance compared to using only textual and metadata features.
+Similarly, \citet{dinkov2019predicting} reported that the use of speech signal improves the performance of the system for detecting the political bias (i.e., left, center, right) of Youtube channels.
+Moreover, a large body of work was done on deception detection using the acoustic signal. \citet{hirschberg2005distinguishing} created the Columbia-SRI-Colorado (CSC) corpus by eliciting within-speaker deceptive and non-deceptive speech.
+Their experiments consist of the use of acoustic, prosodic, and a variety of lexical features including 68 LIWC categories, filled pauses, and paralinguistic information (e.g., speaker information, gender, field-pause).
+Using the same corpus, an evaluation campaign was organized, where different multimodal approaches were proposed, such as fusion of different acoustic, prosodic, lexical, and phonotactics representations \cite{levitan2016combining,kaya2016fusing}.